magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 10. Magic Sandbox responds with the result of the Sandbox function
 11. Assistant Sandbox forwards the response to the App Sandbox

-## Handling User Input and Executing Magic Functions
+## Handling User Input and Executing Apps

 Magic Sandbox does not provide any UI beyond the navigation bar at the top of the page, so it's up to the Assistant to create a UI that can accept user input, parse, and handle user input.
 Features like `!magic` and other bangs are implemented by magicsandbox.Assistant, not by Magic Sandbox.

-Let's say your Assistant has handled some user input and determined a Magic App to call.
-The Assistant must create a child App Sandbox to execute the Magic App safely.
+Let's say your Assistant has handled some user input and determined an App to call.
+The Assistant must create a child App Sandbox to execute the App safely.
 The [Sandbox](todo) component provides some helpers to make this easier, or you can create an iframe yourself with src set to 'frame.html'.

 The 'frame.html' file loads [frame.js](todo), which sets up a listener in the App Sandbox.
 The listener enables the Assistant to control the App Sandbox by listening for an object with specific keys and taking action based on those keys: